BIRDSgroup/CausalFlux/Application of CF on TMs/Applying methods on TMs/CF/README.md

 # Guide for the codes/data in this folder

-## CausalFlux_FULL_RUN_ON_TMS
+## Code and Datasets
-Contains all the codes/data for applying CausalFlux on the testbed models.
-Please look at the "README.md" file in this folder for further details
+Provides the code/datasets to run CausalFlux on all the TMs.
+The results and datasets generated from this folder correspond to the "**Evaluating CausalFlux on Testbed Models**" of the manuscript